Suggested Itinerary for the Islands Cruise

 6pm:

 Why not finish off your day in Bowness with a movie in vintage surroundings?
-There are regular showings at Bowness’ Royalty cinema, but if live action is more your thing, then why not catch a play at Windermere’s Old Laundry Theatre?
+There are regular showings at Bowness’ Royalty cinema, but if live action is more your thing, then why not catch a show at Windermere’s Old Laundry Theatre?